LucaReggiannini/python-nrd/README.md

 # python-nrd (wip)
-Check domain registration dates and verify if they were registered within a specified number of days
+Check domain registration dates and verify if they were registered within a specified number of days.

+Useful for checking the presence of Newly Registered Domains (NRDs).

 ## Usage
 ```